 Elevation Gain: 1,577-ft.

 Walk a short distance south from the parking lot.
-Soon you will see signs pointing left (southeast) toward a broad track heading to the Cabane de Moiry (1h 25min).
+Soon you will see signs pointing left (southeast) toward a broad track heading to the Cabane de Moiry (1-hr 25-min).
 Follow the trail as it skirts the north side of the Lac de Chateaupre, ascending through rocky meadows on easy grades.
-Views extend southeast to the Moiry Glacier along with the Point de Mourti and Point de Moiry, rising to the west of the river of ice.
+Views extend southeast to the Moiry Glacier along with the Pointes de Mourti and Pointe de Moiry, rising to the west of the river of ice.

 At 0.3 miles the grade steepens as the path climbs the hillside along the east side of the glacier.
 Pass a junction at 0.6 miles with a trail, the Haut Tour de Lac 2500m, branching to the left toward Barrage de Moiry, Sorebois and Zinal.
 We continue straight ahead toward the Moiry Hut.

-Beyond the junction the grade eases.
-At 0.8 miles the trail curves to the south, traveling along a rocky gully to the left (west) of the terminal moraine of the Moiry Glacier.
+Beyond the junction the grade eases as the trail ascends atop the lateral moraine running along the east side of the glacier.
+At 0.8 miles the trail curves to the south, moving off the moraine crest to travel up a rocky gully to the left (east) of the moraine.
 Use trails split off from the main track and climb to viewpoints along the moraine.

-At 1.3 miles the trail starts climbing a series of very steep switchbacks up a hillside covered with rock and boulder fields, gaining 800-ft. in a half mile.
+At 1.3 miles the trail starts climbing a series of very steep switchbacks up a rocky hillside, gaining 800-ft. in a half mile.
 Turn around and look northwest for nice views of the Pointe du Tsate and Sasseneire rising above the west side of the Lac de Moiry.
 Directly across the valley is the Couronne de Breona.

 When you are done taking in the views, retrace your steps to the bus stop at the foot of the glacier for a 4.0 miles round trip hike.